As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Is it serious: Pain is a sign that something is wrong with the body, so your dog’s condition could either be serious or nothing to worry about, depending on the cause of the pain.

-How to treat: Let the vet determine the source of the pain and begin proper treatment.
-Calm anxiety using exercise, massage, and gentle petting.
-Learn more about senior dog anxiety and natural remedies.
+How to treat: Let the vet determine the source of the pain and anxiety and begin proper treatment.
+Learn more about senior dog anxiety or senior dog pain relief.

-If you’re still wondering how to stop a dog from spinning in circles, here are some things that can help.
+If you’re still wondering how to stop a dog from spinning in circles, here are some things that can help if it’s a mild case.
+However, still contact your vet if your dog is frequently spin in circles every day.

 • Exercise.
 If your old dog has no underlying medical conditions, then he could be circling due to pent-up energy.
 Give him longer walks and more active playtime to help reduce the behavior.
 Learn about exercising old dogs safely.